How to 3D Print Custom Stamps in 7 Easy Steps

 Make sure the stamp is the size you want.
 The stamp used in this tutorial is 65 x 50 mm, or approximately 2 ½ x 2 in.
 If your Blender model is too small or too large, use the Size tool in PreForm to make adjustments.

+Prepare the stamp for printing in PreForm.
 Learn more about Flexible Resin.

 5. Print the stamp